Brothel creeper: History and origins of the name

 A version of this style of shoe became popular with World War II soldiers in North Africa, who adopted suede boots with hard-wearing crepe rubber.
 Writing in The Observer in 1991, John Ayto put the origin of the name 'brothel creeper' to the wartime years.
-The Smithsonian suggests the crepe in the thick sole may have given the shoes the title creeper.
-It may also be associated with a Ken Mackintosh dance tune popular in 1953 and called "The Creep".
+The Smithsonian suggests the crépe in the thick sole may have given the shoes the title creeper.
+It may also be associated with a Ken Mackintosh dance tune popular in 1953 called "The Creep."

 This style of thick soled shoe was first developed commercially in 1949 by George Cox Limited of Wellingborough, Northamptonshire, UK, and marketed under the "Hamilton" name, based on George Cox Jr.'s middle name.
 Initially they came in shades of blue, ranging from pastel shades to electric blue, and were made of suede or polished leather.
 Later, more extravagant patterned versions were created.

+George Cox's website shows a 1950s advertisement which gave the names of the first creepers as the 'Dace', (first introduced in 1949), 'Elton','Epsom','Walsall', and 'Winchester'.
+Only the Epsom was offered in brown suede.